yyokusa/yyokusa/README.md

 - 👋 Hi, I’m @yyokusa
-- 👀 I’m interested in the future of web and potentials it holds
+- 👀 I’m interested in the future of web and potential it holds
 - 🌱 I’m currently learning - any language to do the job at hand
 - 💞️ I’m looking to collaborate on unique ideas
 - 📫 How to reach me akadiryokus@gmail.com